A new nonprofit is now working to get thought-provoking art installed throughout the city of Menlo Park.

-But public art can be about more than a statue in a park, Powers emphasized.
+But public art can be about more than a statue in a park, Powers argued.

-One of the challenges is just how much leverage committees should be given in deciding what constitutes public art.
-Powers said she's hoping to establish a diverse group made up of locals to weigh in on each project, promoting public buy-in but not dictating creativity.
-By making the installations temporary, it would be OK if someone doesn't like a piece; they won't be stuck looking at it forever and may like the next one better, she said.
+One of the challenges is just how much leverage committees should get in deciding what constitutes public art.
+Powers said she’s hoping to establish a diverse group made up of locals to weigh in on each project, promoting public buy-in but not dictating creativity.
+By making the installations temporary, it’ll be OK if someone doesn’t like a piece; they won’t be stuck looking at it forever and may like the next one better, she argued.